chem330/chem330.github.io/lab-syllabus.md

 **Email:** [dfischer@wcu.edu](mailto:dfischer@wcu.edu)

-**Availability:** Email and office hours are good ways to find me; I'm typically available to respond to emails from late morning through about 9 PM during the week.
+**Availability:** Email and office hours (see above) are the best ways to find me; I check emails several times per day through the evening M-F.  I also leave my office door open when I am available for drop-in questions, as time allows; if my door is open, you are welcome to stop in for help.
+(If my door is closed I am not available.)
+Typically this should be for quick questions that take no more than 5-10 minutes to answer.
 I have also created a [Discord server](https://discord.gg/gvr3kmm4) for the course -- this is a space for you to quickly ask me questions and connect with your classmates (it may be especially good for software-related questions).

 \toc

 ## Overview

 This course in an introduction to the chemical analysis of water samples.
-Throughout the semester, students will work to develop both qualitative and quantitative analytical skills related to chemical analysis (both wet chemical and instrumental analysis methods), reproducible data analysis, scientific communication, and collaboration in the laboratory and field.
+Throughout the semester, students will work to develop both qualitative and quantitative analytical skills related to chemical analysis (both wet chemical and instrumental analysis methods), reproducible data analysis, scientific communication, and collaboration in the laboratory and/or field.
 Some prerequisite chemical knowledge will be expected (CHEM 140), but no advanced chemistry knowledge is necessary.
 Simultaneous enrollment in CHEM 330 lecture is expected.

 ## Student Learning Outcomes